Office of the Chief Information Officer (OCIO)

-- Information Assurance strives to support DOL's overall mission by promoting a department-wide "culture of security" by bolstering enterprise-level cybersecurity defenses and ensuring that the department's overall security regime is operation effectively.
-The primary objective of the Division of Information Assurance is to ensure the confidentiality, integrity, and availability of the Department of Labor's (DOL) information and information systems.
+- Information Assurance strives to support DOL's overall mission by promoting a department-wide "culture of security" by bolstering enterprise-level cybersecurity defenses and ensuring that the department's overall security regime is operating effectively.
+The primary objective of the Division of Information Assurance is to ensure the confidentiality, integrity, and availability of DOL information and information systems.

 - Application and Platform Services provides and develops acquisition specifications and evaluations, implements and integrates enterprise and agency applications and applications platform systems and services hosted and delivered internally and externally, including those delivered as software as a service (SaaS) and platform as a service (PaaS).
 The Division aids agencies and implements department level technical solutions for non-infrastructure services.
 The Division plans and executes end-to-end systems development and implementation for enterprise-wide and agency-specific services with the objective of leveraging applications and platform economies of scale, improving architectural integrity and interoperability, reducing redundant systems and services, and reducing development, maintenance and operations costs while improving reliability and maintainability.